Kunstmaan/hyperledger-fabric-chaincode-dev-setup/README.md

 ## Starting the script

-Spin up your dev environment by running `npm start`.
+Spin up your dev environment by running `npm start -- --chaincodeLocation=./example-chaincode/fabcar`.

+You can replace the `chaincodeLocation` argument value with the path of the chaincode you wish to run.

+## Watch mode

+By default the script will watch your chaincode directory for any changes.
+When a change happens the chaincode will be updated on the docker container.

+**Changes to package.json will not work, if you add a dependency you will need to restart the entire script.**

 ## What is the script doing